Skip to navigation Skip to content

 There may also be reasons that they do not wish to ask the carer or close relative to complete a task, such as when there is an Apprehended Violence Order (AVO) preventing contact.

-Note: a referral to the social worker must be made where there are allegations of misuse of nominee arrangements.
+Note: make a referral to the social worker where there are allegations of misuse of nominee arrangements.

 See Obligations of nominees for more details.